MichaelClautice/ztm-number-api/README.md

 # ztm-number-api

-API exercise to make a web page that uses an API
+API exercise to make a single page web app that uses an API

 # Getting Started with Create React App